trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 ## Setting up Automation

-In the previous step we showed how the trigger process looks like by submitting an AutoTX on Trustless Hub.
+In the previous step we showed how the trigger process looks like by submitting an AutoTX on Intento.
 You can do this with the [TriggerPørtal](triggerportal.zone) interface, a TrustlessJS front-end integration or locally through the CLI.

 In addition, you can also submit an AutoTX from another chain using the [ICS20 standard](https://github.com/cosmos/ibc-go/blob/main/docs/apps/transfer/messages.md).